-- Not all end dates of emergency are noted.
-Emphases were on droughts, forest conditions, and public health for context. - Periods of emergency were compiled based on Governor's Office of Emergency Services, Executive Orders, and communications from Governor's Office.
+- Not all emergency declarations are noted; this compilation emphasizes on droughts, forest conditions, and public health for context. - Periods of emergency were compiled based on Governor's Office of Emergency Services, Executive Orders, and communications from Governor's Office.
 Sometimes, Governor may not issue a proclamation terminating an emergency timely (e.g., extreme heat) or retain the emergency in part (e.g., drought).